 It is not entirely clear who decided at the Pentagon to start the investigation or why it decided now, according to the site Political .
 But UFOs are likely at the forefront of the minds of the intelligence and military community since the deadline for intelligence agencies to reveal what they know on the issue in Congress is approaching.
 There is only one month left, in June there will be another phase of this disclosure.
 It goes without saying that the net is teeming with rumors about footage, aftermath and even artifacts related to the military investigation.

 The Pentagon's major concern, however, is of human origin

 The fact that the US military is internally investigating their response to the UFO phenomenon in the Pentagon is singular.
 The point of the matter, however (and also why this site is interested in the matter) is another.
 This investigation has much less to do with "alien" encounters than it does with high-flying aircraft or drones.
-Aircraft, in essence, overlooked or underestimated while flying over (or guarding) the United States.
+Aircraft, in essence, neglected or undervalued while flying over (or guarding) the United States.